minprog-platforms/project-wiki-django-StevenNed123/README.md

 - The pages under All pages would now be links that each respective page
 - Making the Home, Create New Page and Random page larger to make it easier to spot for users that these options are available
-- Creating more space at the bottom of the search bar, so potential searches do not obscure the Home and Random page options
-####The design would for the indexpage would look like this:
+- Creating more space at the bottom of the search bar, so potential searches do not obscure the Home and Random page options The design would for the indexpage would look something like this:
+##### Homepage design
 ![homepage](images/homepage.png)

-####The pages of the wiki entries will be simple with a header at the top and under the header the contents of the page:
+The pages of the wiki entries will be simple with a header at the top and under the header the contents of the page:
+##### Wiki Entry design
 ![entrypage](images/wiki_entry.png)

-####When the user click on the new page link they will go the New Page page:
+When the user click on the new page link they will go the New Page page:
+##### New Page design
 ![newpage](images/new_page.png)

-####When the user clicks edit page at the bottom of a wiki entry they will be redirected towards the edit page for that wiki:
+When the user clicks edit page at the bottom of a wiki entry they will be redirected towards the edit page for that wiki:
+##### Edit Page design
 ![edit_page](images/edit_page.png)